F.A.T.A.L.: Reception

 F.A.T.A.L.'s reception has been overwhelmingly negative.
 Its most famous review is that by MacLennan and Sartin; some other reviewers have refused to cover it, due both to its content, and to the degree to which the MacLennan/Sartin review overshadows other attempts.
 Though the sexual violence and misogyny makes up the majority of the criticism, the game has also been criticised for racism and homophobia; for instance, physically unattractive characters are more likely to be gay or lesbian, and the first edition of the game featured magical armour that transformed its wearers into ethnic stereotypes.
 Due to F.A.T.A.L.s notoriety amongst the tabletop role-playing game community, many individual aspects of the game have been examined when they may otherwise have fallen into obscurity.
 For example, the theme song, described by MacLennan as "sound[ing] like the Cookie Monster chasing a drum kit being pushed down a flight of stairs", has been preserved even after the original web host went down.
 Hausler later stated the theme song was by Ryan Keane, one of the game's co-creators, and that it was unrepresentative of his ability as an otherwise talented death metal guitarist.F.A.T.A.L. also received particular attention for its misogynistic content.
-The rulebooks for both editions refer to female characters by a number of explicit and insulting sobriquets, such as "cuntress", "slut", and "slovenly whore".
+The rulebooks for both editions refer to female characters by a number of explicit and insulting slurs, such as "cuntress", "slut", and "slovenly whore".
 Female genitalia is referred to throughout the books by a number of neologistic insults, primarily "cunt-pipe".
 Female characters are unable to enter many character classes, particularly those related to combat or spellcasting; they also receive significant penalties to most physical and intellectual attributes.
 The game's attitude to gender has been described as "designed by misogynistic human accidents" and as "heinous [and] despicable".